FROM IDEAS TO IMPLEMENTATION - WORKSHEETS

 produced when the atoms in the walls of the oven heat up and vibrate.

-These studies led Einstein to propose the Particle Theory of Light that
+These studies led Einstein to propose the Particle Theory of Light.

-states that light consists of particles (photons) each of energy E = hf.
+This theory has two postulates: (i) that light consists of particles (photons) each of energy E = hf;

-Einstein used this theory to successfully explain the
+Einstein used his ideas on the quantization of light to successfully explain the

 photoelectric effect that could not be completely explained using classical